-- Monitor the performance in their team - Monitor the performance of vulnerable groups (SENCo) - Analyse and report on attainment and progress in their team for SLT - Highlight areas of strength to celebrate and weakness to support - Moderate and address issues arising from mismatch between data/ pupil/books/ observations etc. - Hold teachers to account for performance in their team.
+- Monitor the performance in their school - Monitor the performance of vulnerable groups (SENCo) - Highlight areas of strength to celebrate and weakness to support

+- Moderate and address issues arising from mismatch between data/ pupil/books/ observations etc. - Hold teachers to account for performance.